-SafeCert has worked with subject specialists to develop a robust and streamlined assessment process, which includes the following:
+SafeCert has worked with subject specialists, to develop a robust and streamlined, assessment process which includes the following:

-- 1. Multiple Choice Assessment Candidates are assessed with a multiple-choice assessment. - 2.
-Practical Skills Assessment Candidates are assessed on all practical skills during the course, which is outlined in the tutor/assessor/IQA guidance document.
+- 1. Multiple Choice Assessment Candidates are assessed with a multiple choice assessment.
+One multiple choice assessment for each unit, therefore two in total.
+The multiple-choice assessment is externally set by SafeCert Awards and internally marked. - 2.
+Practical Skills Assessment Candidates are assessed on all practical skills during the course, which are outlined in the tutor/assessor/IQA guidance document.

-Full details and assessment materials are recorded in the Tutor/Assessor/IQA guidance support information.
+Full details and assessment materials, are recorded in the Tutor/Assessor Guidance support information.